amar-gohil/java/core/oop.md

    ### In JDK 8

-   --> We can now add default implementation for interface methods.
+   1. We can now add default implementation for interface methods.
-   --> We can now define static methods in interfaces which can be called independently without an object.
+   2. We can now define static methods in interfaces which can be called independently without an object.
 Note: these methods are not         inherited.

    ### In JDK 9

-   --> Static methods
-   --> Private methods
-   --> Private Static methods
+   1. We can now add Static, Private, Private Static methods